HackerSpace-PESU/fakenews-classifier/README.md

 Pickle \
 BeautifulSoup

-#### Using the model
+#### Instructions for using the model in webpage
-Clone this repository \
+Clone this repository
 ```
 git clone https://github.com/ViharDevalla/fakenews-classifier.git
 ```
-Install the requirement files from pip or similar \
+Install the requirement files from pip or similar
 ```python
 pip3 install -r requirements.txt
 ```
-Run app.py \
+Run app.py
 ```
 python3 app.py
 ```
-If ngrok doesnt work,comment \
+If ngrok doesnt work,comment
 ```
 #run_with_ngrok(app)
 ```